BLooperZ/remonstered/README.md

 ### *NOTE*:
 It is also possible to convert sounds to `ogg` or `flac` format.

-This can be done by providing format argument to the script:
+This can be done by providing format argument to the script: (step 3)

 `remonster.exe ogg` -> `ogg` format, creates `monster.sog`.
 (much smaller file than `mp3`)

 `remonster.exe flac` -> `flac` format, creates `monster.sof`. (no reason to use `flac` here as source files are already compressed with lossy compression).

+It will take longer time to complete, then you can continue to the next step.

+Notice the different output file name (as described above).

 This feature requires [ffmpeg binaries](https://ffmpeg.zeranoe.com/builds/) to be installed or to be put in script directory.